sara1989mohammadi/tutorial-dotnet/README.md

 2.	<Catch> catches the exceptions that have been identified by <Try>
 3.	<Finally> executes a given set of statements depending on whether an exception is thrown out or not
 4.	<Throw> removes the exception
-32. Describe Accessibility Modifiers in C#?
-Access Modifiers are keywords that define the accessibility of a member, class, or datatype in a program.
-These are mainly used to restrict unwanted data manipulation by external programs or classes.
-There are 4 access modifiers (public, protected, internal, private) which defines the 6 accessibility levels as follows: public private private protected protected internal protected internal

-What are Access Modifiers in C#?
-Access Modifiers are basically used to control the accessibility of types and members with in the types.
-In C# there are 5 different types of Access Modifiers.
-1. Public: Public is the most common access specifier in C#.
-It can be accessed from anywhere, that means there is no restriction on accessibility.
-It is accessible to all classes & projects.
-2. Private: The range of the accessibility is limited only within the classes or struct in which they are declared.
-3. Protected: All members in the current class & in derived classes can access the variables.
-4. Internal: The type or member can be accessed by any code in the same assembly, but not from another assembly.
-5. Protected Internal: The protected internal access specifier allows a class to hide its member functions & member variables from other class objects and functions, except a child class within the same application.
-This is also used while implementing inheritance.
-Explain is an interface class?
-Interface class is an abstract class that has only public abstract methods & the methods only have the declaration and not the definition.
-These abstract methods must be implemented in the inherited classes.
-Explain Abstract class?
-We create an abstract class when we define a template that needs to be followed by all the derived classes.
-Abstract class can have an implementation which should be implemented in the child class.

 What are generics in C#.NET?
 Generics are used to make reusable code classes to decrease the code redundancy, increase type safety and performance.
 Using generics, we can create a collection of classes.
 To create a generic collection, System.Collections.Generic namespace should be used.